 After heading off to college, the costs you will need to consider will not be just tuition.
 You will also need to think about the additional costs of things like:

 - Car maintenance

-If your school is in a different state, you will need to tackle paying for a dorm room or apartment.
+If your school is in a different state, you will need to pay for a dorm room or apartment.

-Imagine if you were to pay a high price at a university and then realize the major you initially chose does not prepare you for what you wish to do.
+Imagine paying a high price at a university and then realizing the major you initially chose does not prepare you for what you wish to do.
 Even though you can still change your major, it could turn out that many of the classes you have taken will not count towards your new major.
 This is a great deal of money down the drain.

 How Do You Save Money?

-College is costly, and not all families can afford to save for a four-year college.
+College is costly, and not all families can save for a four-year college.
 Learn how a community college could help you bring costs down so you can save money:

 - You could save a portion of your job earnings and put it into a 529 plan.
 The 529 plan earnings grow tax-free.
 You might also qualify for an extra state tax credit or state income tax deduction for your contributions.

 - Start to look and apply for scholarships.
 Around 12.7% (one in eight students) in Bachelor's degree programs pay their costs using private scholarships.

 - Ask family and friends for contributions to your 529 plan instead of holidays, birthdays, and graduation.